-To qualify for authorship in the Journal of Vascular Surgery, each author must have made a significant contribution to the conception or completion of the manuscript and is willing to share the responsibility for the content of the paper.
-Specifically, each of the authors should have made a direct and substantial contribution to the following areas:
+To qualify for authorship in a Journal of Vascular Surgery Publication, each author must have made a significant contribution to the conception or completion of the manuscript and is willing to share the responsibility for the content of the paper.
+Specifically, authorship is limited to those who made a direct and substantial contribution to each of the four following areas:

 The authors' university, institutional, and/or corporate affiliations must be acknowledged on the title page along with sources of funding.
-In addition, the Journal expects the authors to disclose any commercial associations that might represent a competition of interest in respect to the manuscript.
+In addition, authors must disclose any commercial associations that might represent a competition of interest in respect to the manuscript.
 If a company's product is mentioned in a manuscript or other article type (including Letters to the Editor and Editorials), all authors are expected to declare whether they have a consulting or employment arrangement or a royalty or stock agreement with the company.
-The authors must indicate any competition of interest or the lack thereof on the Author Role, Originality, and Competition of Interest form that is required before a manuscript can be sent out for review.
-During the review process, this relationship will be held in confidence.
+The authors must indicate any competition of interest or the lack thereof on the Application for Publication that is required before a manuscript can be sent out for review.

-A competition of interest statement is published with each paper: see Johnston KW Rutherford RB.
+A conflict of interest statement is published with each Clinical and Basic Reearch article see Johnston KW Rutherford RB.
 Disclosure of competition of interest.
 J Vasc Surg 1999; 30:200-2.
-If a paper is accepted for publication, the authors will be asked to clarify and update their competitive interest statements.
+If a paper is accepted for publication, the authors will be asked to clarify and update their conflict of interest statements.

-Failure to disclose a competition of interest will be dealt with according to the following article paragraph, which was published in the Journal: see Johnston KW, Rutherford RB.
+Failure to disclose a conflict of interest will be dealt with according to the following article paragraph: see Johnston KW, Rutherford RB.
 Failure to disclose competitive interest.
 J Vasc Surg 2000; 31:1306: